kd8bxp/Keystudio-MicroBit-Mini-Smart-Robot-Car-v2-for-Arduino-IDE/README.md

+# Archived Aug 20, 2024

+I no longer own either the robot, or a Micro:Bit controller.
+This project was for the original Micro:bit v1.
+I never finished this project, it is left for historical reasons.
+No support will be provided.
+It will most likely still work if you have the correct hardware, and you are welcome to continue to work on this project if you like.

 # Keystudio Micro:Bit Mini Smart Robot Car for the Arduino IDE

 This is a incomplete project, I'll probably never finish it, provided as-is.